devlive-community/devlive-community-docs/Apache Iceberg/en/1.5.2/4 Spark/5 Queries.md

 Spark 3.3 and later supports time travel in SQL queries using `TIMESTAMP AS OF` or `VERSION AS OF` clauses.
 The `VERSION AS OF` clause can contain a long snapshot ID or a string branch or tag name.

-!!! info
+> Note: If the name of a branch or tag is the same as a snapshot ID, then the snapshot which is selected for time travel is the snapshot
-Note: If the name of a branch or tag is the same as a snapshot ID, then the snapshot which is selected for time travel is the snapshot with the given snapshot ID.
+> with the given snapshot ID.
 For example, consider the case where there is a tag named '1' and it references snapshot with ID 2.
-If the version travel clause is `VERSION AS OF '1'`, time travel will be done to the snapshot with ID 1.
+> If the version travel clause is `VERSION AS OF '1'`, time travel will be done to the snapshot with ID 1.
-If this is not desired, rename the tag or branch with a well-defined prefix such as 'snapshot-1'.
+> If this is not desired, rename the tag or branch with a well-defined prefix such as 'snapshot-1'.

 ```sql